-No — using the Local Search Rank Checker, you do not need to include a geo-modifier to get localized rankings.
+No — using the Local Rank Tracker, you do not need to include a geo-modifier to get localized rankings.

 What is a Location / geo-modifier?

 An example of using a location / geo-modifier in a keyword is:

 The reason for including a geo-modifier is to localize the search results down to a specific area, as opposed to simply searching for 'plumbers' across the whole country.

-With Local Search Rank Checker, you don't need to do this, as you'll set a search location for your report.
+With Local Rank Tracker, you don't need to do this, as you'll set a search location for your report.

 Setting a Search Location in your report

-1) In Local Search Rank Checker, click the 'Actions' dropdown, then 'Edit Report'.
+1) In Local Rank Tracker, click the 'Actions' dropdown, then 'Edit Report'.

 2) In the 'Search Settings' section, enter your search location in 'Set your Search Location (Google & Bing only)'.

 3) Click 'Verify Location' to finish the process.

 This Search Location is then set on the search engine to ensure that the search results are localized.